kestra-io/docs/content/docs/04.architecture/executor.md

 icon: /docs/icons/architecture.svg
 ---

-The **Executor** handles all executions and flowable tasks.
-The only goal of the Executor is to receive created executions and look for the next tasks to run.
-This server component doesnot handle any heavy computation.
+The **Executor** processes all executions and flowable tasks.

+The primary goal of the Executor is to receive created executions and look for the next tasks to run.
+This server component doesn't perform any heavy computation.

 The Executor also handles special execution cases:
 - Flow Triggers